kununu/data-fixtures/docs/how-to-create-new-fixture-type.md

 This package already provides implementations to load fixtures for some storage types.

 You can find the list of all supported storage types [here](/README.md#Fixtures-types).
-Still, if you have the need to create a new type you can do it and it's pretty simple.
+Still, if you have the need to create a new type you can do it, and it's pretty simple.

 For example, let's imagine that you need to load fixtures (in this case files) to a specific directory.
 To get this new type of fixtures up and running you will need to create a set of elements: